OABONNY Logo

 Comments from visitors:

-Jack S. writes "The founders of the museum were all older men and no new members were interested in the museum, the few left did not want to see the collection dipersed.
+Jack S. writes "The founders of the museum were all older men and no new members were interested in the museum, the few left did not want to see the collection dispersed.
 A group from Lewis County obtained the collection and it is now housed at Croghan, New York in the old L&BR RR depot.
-Several aditions have been added including a Shay Locomotive, Russel snow plow, a combine car, and a GE 75 Ton Switcher."
+Several additions have been added including a Shay Locomotive, Russel snow plow, a combine car, and a GE 75 Ton Switcher."

 Taken on 11/09/09 by Corrie K.